Mrd278/Jarvis/README.md

   use pip install to download these dependencies

-  Also you need to separately download .whl file of pyaudio from uci python and then install it in your package folder
+  Also you need to separately download .whl file of pyaudio from uci python and then install it in your package folder Also made a couple of changes in this code